 (Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

-Outside the Truth of Jesus’ New Testament Covenant, written in His own blood, there exists no salvation, no redemption, no blessing, and no eternal life in heaven.
+Outside the Truth of Jesus’ New Testament Covenant, written in His own blood, there exists no salvation, redemption, or blessing.

-· One cannot ‘join’ God’s New Testament Covenant by joining a church.
+· One cannot ‘join’ God’s New Testament Covenant or His true body of believers by joining a church.

 · One cannot ‘inherit’ God’s covenant from your ancestors through any type of church sacrament or church affiliation.